What is Natural Family Planning utilizing the Mira Monitor?

 Methods of NFP can be used effectively to achieve or postpone pregnancy since women can use it to determine their unique fertile window during the menstrual cycles using natural biomarkers such as temperature, cervical mucus changes, and urinary hormone metabolites.

 The Marquette Method of Natural Family Planning has used the Clearblue Fertility monitor for many years, and this method is based on scientific research that is published in reputable peer-reviewed medical journals.
 We’re excited that new case studies and research are giving good evidence for use of the Mira Analyzer as a tool to support couples using Natural Family Planning.
 We know that technology is continually improving, and fertility awareness technology is not outside of these advancements.
-Compared to the Clearblue monitor, the Mira monitor offers testing of additional urinary hormone markers since it can E3G (urinary metabolites of estrogen), LH, PdG (urinary metabolites of progesterone), and FSH (follicle stimulating hormone).
+Compared to the Clearblue monitor, the Mira monitor offers testing of additional urinary hormone markers since it can measure E3G (urinary metabolites of estrogen), LH, PdG (urinary metabolites of progesterone), and FSH (follicle stimulating hormone).
 It also offers a user-friendly smartphone interface and provider dashboard that automatically charts your hormone levels.

 The Marquette Method has evidence-based and established protocols using mucus observations and/or the Clearblue Fertility Monitor.
 The healthcare and research behind the development of the Marquette Method protocols, however, gives us room to learn more.
 We’re excited that new case studies and research are giving good evidence for use of the Mira Analyzer as a tool to support couples using Natural Family Planning.
 We know that technology is continually improving, and fertility awareness technology is not outside of these advancements!